sirko-io/engine/README.md

     WantedBy=multi-user.target
     ```

-    **Note:** You are welcome to use any other alternative to systemd.
+    **Note:** You are welcome to use any other alternative to Systemd.

-5. Edit a sirko configuration file:
+4. Edit a configuration file:

     ```
     $ nano /usr/local/sirko/sirko.conf